-Scope and Content note This collection is comprised of the single volume commonplace book of Caroline Cope Yarnall Hartshorne.
-It includes sketches, postcards, pressed flowers, and poems copied by various friend's of Hartshorne's, including: M.A.
+Overview The commonplace book of Caroline Cope Yarnall Hartshorne includes sketches, postcards, pressed flowers, and poems copied by various friends of Hartshorne, including M.A.
 Longstreth, S. Longstreth, Susan H. Lloyd, Hannah Whitall Smith, Alfred Cope, M. Newlin, Jane Edge, and Anna Hallowell.
-Poetry focuses on nature, religion and friendship.
+Poetry focuses on nature, religion, and friendship.

 Abstract The Reinhardt, Hawley, Hewes and Meredith families are tied together through marriage and their Quaker faith across multiple generations.
 William Dell Reinhardt, a University of Pennsylvania graduate and doctor, married Rebecca Hawley, a teacher.
 They had six children: Jesse Hawley Reinhardt, Mary Bailey Reinhardt, Esther Meredith Reinhardt, Lydia Ludwig Reinhardt, Elizabeth Christina Reinhardt, and David Jones Reinhardt.
 David Jones Reinhardt married Anna Margaret Hewes in 1896.
 These...

-Scope and Content note This collection is composed of the single volume scrapbook of Isaac Shoemaker.
-The volume includes portraits of Shoemaker's family, including: Charles Shoemaker, Elizabeth Robeson, Susan Wood, Hannah Taylor, Abraham M. Taylor, George Washington, Daniel Wheeler, Robert Morton.
-Also includes sketches of Meeting houses, landscapes, including landscapes from South Carolina, Louisiana, western prairies, Spanish Missions in Texas, landscapes in Pennsylvania, landscapes at Yosemite, and sketches of...
+Overview The scrapbook of Isaac Shoemaker includes portraits of Shoemaker's family, including Charles Shoemaker, Elizabeth Robeson, Susan Wood, Hannah Taylor, Abraham M. Taylor, George Washington, Daniel Wheeler, and Robert Morton.
+Also includes sketches of meeting houses, plants found on his travels, and landscapes, including landscapes of South Carolina, Louisiana, western prairies, Spanish Missions in Texas, Pennsylvania, and Yosemite.